 - Unplug appliances like coffee makers and hair dryers when not in use

 “Drowning is always a concern with children,” Fejt cautioned, “especially those younger than age 5.
 Drowning prevention should be top of mind.
 Be sure to have multiple layers of protection to keep children from the pool.”

 - Secure pet doors and add locks to sliding glass doors

 - Surround pools or spas with a five-foot-high fence and a self-closing, self-latching gate

 - Check outdoor play equipment and structures to make sure they’re sturdy and wobble-free

 - Remove firepits or keep them covered when not in use

 You don’t have to spend your child’s early years worrying about whether or not your home is safe.
-If you have questions or concerns, call the Banner Nurse Now line at 844-259-9494 for expert health care advice.
+If you have questions or concerns, reach out to a Banner provider for expert health care advice.